stephenmoloney/ex_ovh/README.md

 - [ ] Add queries for the remainder of the OVH API.
 (Webstorage CDN and Cloud are the only ones covered so far)
 - [ ] Basic examples to be added to readme of usage of the api.
 - [ ] Add macro for building queries.
+- [ ] Write the usage guide - more examples of using the API.

 #### Note